Mohamed-Sabath/Mohamed-Sabath/README.md

   - Skills plus from British Council Sri Lanka (English Language Certification) (Nov 2021)

 - 📊 Projects (Continued):
-  - [Exploring Employee Turnover Factors (2022)](link-to-project) - Conducted statistical analysis with `hypothesis testing` such as `Chi-Squared, ANOVA, Logistic regression` on an employee attrition dataset sourced from Kaggle.
+  - [Exploring Employee Turnover Factors (2022)](link-to-project) - Conducted statistical analysis with `hypothesis testing` such as `Chi-Squared, ANOVA`, Logistic regression on an employee attrition dataset sourced from Kaggle.
 Utilized `Python and R` for data manipulation and visualization, drawing insights into factors impacting employee turnover.
 Demonstrated proficiency in data analysis, visualization, and storytelling.

   - [Predict Subscribing to a Term Deposit (2nd Year)](https://github.com/Mohamed-Sabath/Prediction-Subscribing-to-a-term-deposit.git) - Utilized `Google Collab` to create a `Supervised Machine learning` model to predict subscribing to a term deposit (yes/no) based on customers’ demographic information and previous banking history.
 Performed data cleaning and preprocessing on Google Collab.
 Applied logistic regression and machine learning to produce a final model with an accuracy of `99.28%`.

-  - [Building an Interactive Dashboard using Python (2nd Year)](link-to-project) - Utilized Python and Jupyter notebook to build a Python dash application.
+  - [Built an Interactive Dashboard using Python (2nd Year)](link-to-project) - Utilized `Python` and Jupyter notebook to build a Python dash application.
 Transformed, filtered, and preprocessed data by utilizing the Pandas library.
-Loaded and visualized data with Matplotlib to get key insights from the graphs.
+Loaded and visualized data with `Matplotlib` to get key insights from the graphs.

   - [Building an ML Model to Predict The Cancellation of Hotel Booking (2nd Year)](https://github.com/Mohamed-Sabath/Hotel_Booking_cancellation_prediction.git) - Utilized jupyter notebook to create a Supervised Machine learning model to predict cancellation of hotel bookings based on customers’ attributes and preferences information.
 Performed data cleaning and preprocessing on.
 I have used `Data balancing technique` to balance the imbalanced dataset.
 Applied `logistic regression`, `SVM`, and `Decision tree` algorithms to produce a finalized model.
 Finalized decision tree model with an accuracy of 79.76%.